 - In cell D5 enter the formula:

-and press Enter. - Select cell D5 and navigate to Home → Conditional Formatting → Highlight Cell Rules → Equal To…
+Enter formula into cell D5. - Select cell D5 and navigate to Home → Conditional Formatting → Highlight Cell Rules → Equal To…

 - In the Equal To dialog box, type 0 and click OK.